Belize: As part of the British Empire (1862–1981)

-Under a new constitution, Britain granted British Honduras self-government in 1964.
+Progress toward independence was hampered by a Guatemalan claim to sovereignty over Belizean territory.
+In 1964 Britain granted British Honduras self-government under a new constitution.
 On 1 June 1973, British Honduras was officially renamed Belize.
-Progress toward independence was hampered by a Guatemalan claim to sovereignty over Belizean territory.

 Independent Belize (since 1981)

 Belize was granted independence on 21 September 1981.
-Guatemala refused to recognize the new nation because of its longstanding territorial dispute with the British colony, claiming that Belize belonged to Guatemala.
-About 1,500 British troops remained in Belize to deter any possible incursions.
+Guatemala refused to recognize the new nation because of its longstanding territorial dispute, claiming that Belize belonged to Guatemala.
+After independence about 1,500 British troops remained in Belize to deter any possible Guatemalan incursions.

+On 9 March 1983, Pope John Paul II visited Belize.
+On his visit, he celebrated Mass and met with approximately 30,000 people at the Belize International Airport.
+He also prayed with people of other Christian denominations, emphasizing unity among Christians.

 With George Cadle Price at the helm, the PUP won all national elections until 1984.
 In that election, the first national election after independence, the PUP was defeated by the United Democratic Party (UDP).
 UDP leader Manuel Esquivel replaced Price as prime minister, with Price himself unexpectedly losing his own House seat to a UDP challenger.
 The PUP under Price returned to power after elections in 1989.
 The following year the United Kingdom announced that it would end its military involvement in Belize, and the RAF Harrier detachment was withdrawn the same year, having remained stationed in the country continuously since its deployment had become permanent there in 1980.
 British soldiers were withdrawn in 1994, but the United Kingdom left behind a military training unit to assist with the newly created Belize Defence Force.

 The UDP regained power in the 1993 national election, and Esquivel became prime minister for a second time.
 Soon afterwards, Esquivel announced the suspension of a pact reached with Guatemala during Price's tenure, claiming Price had made too many concessions to gain Guatemalan recognition.
 The pact may have curtailed the 130-year-old border dispute between the two countries.
 Border tensions continued into the early 2000s, although the two countries cooperated in other areas.